-14.A. - Application to All Classified Employees - All persons hired into positions within the classified system, including both at-will and non-at-will employees, shall meet the qualifications established by the classification plan or as otherwise established in accordance with these rules.
+- 13.A.
+Application to All Classified Employees All persons hired into positions within the classified system, including both at-will and non at-will employees, shall meet the qualifications established by the classification plan or as otherwise established in accordance with these rules. - 13.B.
+Residency All persons hired into positions within the classified system shall reside in the state or shall reside within 30 miles of the Colorado state border.
+Persons hired into positions within the classified system who do not reside in the state of Colorado shall not be authorized to perform work at a remote location outside of the state of Colorado.